Alignment for MonoCL and ChromaCL

 • MonoCL and ChromaCL systems – Refer to the user guide to manually perform this operation.

-• Systems using the standard 10 mm tall collection mirror – The optimum distance is 0.95 – 1.05 mm below the bottom surface of the mirror and may require fine adjustment to optimize the position based on the feedback from the CL signal.
+• Systems using the standard 10 mm tall collection mirror – The optimum distance is 0.95 – 1.05 mm below the bottom surface of the mirror.
+It may require fine adjustment to optimize the position based on the feedback from the CL signal.

-As shown in the image, the optimum settings are when you can observe a clearly defined optical focus (hot spot or sweet spot).
-Note that when the sample is not at the focal position, the focus spot appears more like a crescent.
+The image shows the optimum settings when observing a clearly defined optical focus (hot spot or sweet spot).
+Note that the focus spot appears more like a crescent when the sample is not at the focal position.

 Center the collection mirror

-To align the CL system to the SEM’s electron beam, locate the mirror focal point at the center of the SEM field of view.
+To align the CL system to the SEM's electron beam, locate the mirror focal point at the center of the SEM field of view.
 The precise location of this can be challenging to determine and track as you cannot directly observe the focal point of the collection mirror.
-However, you may use the hot spot (see above) and adjust the mirror's position (in x- and y- axes) to align the hot spot to the center electron beam scan (center of the image).
-Note that the use of an electronic image shift will cause an apparent shift in the mirror position.
-This is useful for fine alignment of the collection mirror, but should not be used during CL analysis in case of inadvertent misalignment the CL and SEM systems.
+However, you may use the hot spot (see above) and adjust the mirror's position (in the x- and y-axis) to align the hot spot to the center electron beam scan (center of the image).
+Note that using an electronic image shift will cause an apparent shift in the mirror position.
+This is useful for fine alignment of the collection mirror but should not be used during CL analysis in case of inadvertent misalignment of the CL and SEM systems.

 Ready to go…